|Class||Notable Bugs||Associated Illness|

 The Dentalcidin™ Toothpaste can be used daily along with the oral care solution for additional support.

 Here is a real-time example of the effect of Dentalcidin™ LS on the microorganisms in a 6 mm periodontal pocket.

-Video By: Barbara Tritz, the Queen of Dentistry
+Video By: Barbara Tritz, Queen of Dental Hygiene

 The human microbiome plays a pivotal role in human biology through its influence on many physiological functions such as human development, physiology, immunity, and nutrition.
 Botanical therapies in the form of toothpaste and/or an oral rinse, represent a low intervention, effective, and easy-to-implement method for supporting overall health.
 5